 When combined with a custom lighting control system, LEDs provide responsive and accurate light as needed, without wasting energy.
 From motion detection-based lighting to that which adapts to ambient light levels, LEDs can be merged into any smart lighting system to ensure you capitalize on all cost-savings benefits.

 Well-planned LED warehouse lighting meets with all types of regulations, including Occupational Safety and Health Administration (OSHA) requirements to environmental ones.
 Slips and falls are the most cited types of accidents when it comes to workers compensation.
 This is completely preventable, and your lighting is one of the leading ways to stop slip and fall incidents.
 Investing in an LED retrofit can ensure you minimize the potential for slips and falls, while still saving money on energy and maintenance costs.
+Extra lighting may be needed in locations where heavy machinery is being operated.
+When employees are driving forklifts, trucks or other equipment is being handled, its crucial that they are being as safe as possible.

 LED Retrofits with Action Services Group